 I asked, “Who are you?”
 Of course neither man spoke English.
 They looked at each other and one said “problem”.
 After “money,” “problem” must have been the second English word they spoke – about the same as my Turkish.
 I pulled out my bus ticket which clearly said Göreme to Bodrum and indicted paid in full.

 I wasn’t going to give them money until I understood what was happening.
 I followed as they lugged my bag across a rough cobbled street to a bus stop where they again insisted I pay them 20 TL.
-I was beginning to think maybe there really were two separate buses involved in the trip – one from Göreme to wherever we were (Aydin) and a second to Bodrum.
-I was still uncomfortable paying these two rough-looking characters and they knew it.
-They looked at each other and again one of them muttered “problem”.
+I was beginning to think maybe there really were two buses involved in the trip – one from Göreme to wherever we were (Aydin) and a second to Bodrum.
+I was still uncomfortable paying the two rough-looking characters and they knew it.
+They looked at each other and again one muttered “problem”.

 One of the men went inside the bus stall and made a point of looking “official”.
 He came out with a cup of Turkish Cay and handed it to me.
 I accepted the tea and thanked him.
 The two looked at me, then at each other, and said “OK” – their third word in English….

 Later that day, I contacted the Cappadocia travel agency that booked my Göreme to Bodrum bus ride.
 They told me I should not have paid the two men the extra 20 TL – easy for them to say.
-They said some dishonest people in the two bus companies involved – Neveshir Turizm and Aydin Turizm – were known for cheating tourists in the same way they cheated me.
+They said some dishonest people in the two bus companies involved – Neveshir Turizm and Aydin Turizm – were known for cheating tourists the same way they cheated me.

 The travel agency said they believed my story and were sorry but there wasn’t anything they could do about it.
 They apologized for not clarifying the bus change in Aydin and offered me a discount and 20 TL credit on any other tours or bus trips booked with them….
 I contacted a few Internet travel sites and wrote up both the travel agency and the two bus companies.
 The write-ups were not complimentary.